A rational approximation method for the nonlinear eigenvalue problem: Theoretical considerations

 \subsection{Conditioning of a simple eigenvalue}

 For the reason stated above, it is of particular importance to examine the condition number of an eigenvalue of the extended problem~(\ref{eq:sc} -- \ref{eq:sc1}).
-As before, we assume that $A_0 = I$.
+There is no loss of generality in assuming that $A_0 = I$.
 Let us consider a simple eigenvalue $\lambda$ of the matrix $\cma$.
 Its right eigenvector is a vector $w$ of the form shown in \nref{eq:Block} with $v_i = u / (\sigma_i - \lambda)$ defined in \nref{eq:vi}.
 As seen earlier -- equation \nref{eq:NLR} -- the vector $u$ is an eigenvector of $S(\lambda)$, i.e., we have $ S(\lambda) u = 0 .$

-The left eigenvector is a vector $s$ that satisfies $\cma ^H s = \bar \lambda s $.
+The left eigenvector is a vector $s$ that satisfies $\cma ^H s = \overline \lambda s $.
 Similarly to $w$, it consists of block components $h_1, \ldots, h_m, $ and $y$.
-The equation $(\cma ^H - \bar \lambda I) s = 0 $ yields the relations:
+The equation $(\cma ^H - \overline \lambda I) s = 0 $ yields the relations:

 and

 Thus, the right and the left eigenvectors of $\cma$ are defined in terms of the right and the left eigenvectors $u$ and $y$ of $S(\lambda)$.